Hariharan-Durairaj/Classification-of-Arrhythmia-using-Deep-Learning-with-2-D-ECG-Spectral-Image-Representation/README.md

 The Classification of Arrhythmia using Deep Learning with 2-D ECG Spectral Image Representation project is aimed at building a deep learning model that can classify different types of arrhythmia from 2D ECG spectral image representation.

 ## Dataset
-The dataset used in this project is available in the Dataset folder.
 The dataset consists of two folders, train and test.
 The train folder contains 8670 ECG images in 6 classes and the test folder contains 2286 ECG images in the same 6 classes.

 ## Requirements
 Python 3.x